julienXX/terminal-notifier/README.markdown

 ## Caveats

+* If you're using macOS 10.8 you should use terminal-notifier 1.6.3.

+* For macOS 10.9 users the last compatible version is 1.7.2.

 * If you intend to package terminal-notifier with your app to distribute it on the Mac App Store, please use 1.5.2; version 1.6.0+ uses a private method override, which is not allowed in the App Store Guidelines.

 * To enable actions on the notification (the buttons that allow the user to select an option),